toyoshim/iona-us/docs/README_en.md

 ### ② Layout config mode (LED - fact blink)
 On pushing TEST and SERVICE together, it enters the layout config mode.
+After firmware ver 1.22, you need to press them together over 0.5 second to enter the layout config mode.
 You don't need to push them exactly together, e.g. keeping TEST down and clicking SERVICE will work.

 In the button layuout mode, you will choose physical buttons in the following order, coin, start, button1 to 10.
 If you push multiple buttons together, you can assign multiple physical buttons into one button.
 You don't need to push them at the eaxctly timing as well.
 When you press a button, IONA starts recording all pressed buttons until all buttons are released, then assign them all to the target button.
 You continue this sequence until all 12 buttons are mapped.
 If you leave this mode before settings all, remaining buttons are remained to have no assignment.
 If you configure no button, exceptionally IONA doesn't update layout at all and move to the next mode.